elastic/integrations/packages/couchbase/docs/README.md

 ### Cluster

 This is the `cluster` data stream.
+A cluster is a collection of nodes that are accessed and managed as a single group.
+Each node is an equal partner in orchestrating the cluster to provide facilities such as operational information (monitoring) or managing cluster membership of nodes and health of nodes.

 An example event for `cluster` looks as following: